user1342/Would-You-Kindly/README.md

 To perform a security test against a target LLM, follow the steps below:

 ## Example Execution
 Initialize the Judge: The Judge class oversees the interaction between the Red (attacking) and Blue (defending) agents.
+The model name / llm name can be any LLM available on Hugging Face (certain LLMs may require additional setup).

 Here is an example of running the tool:

 ```python
 from WYK.Judge import Judge